ELFAZ19/ELFAZ19/README.md

 I specialize in crafting immersive **web apps**, elegant **mobile applications** using **Flutter**, and intuitive **learning tools** like browser extensions and quiz platforms.
 Whether it's coding, mentoring, or designing interfaces, I’m always building something meaningful.

+and also **i prefer observing the project or any challenge or solution as a system instead of single separeted flag.**

 ---

 ### 👀 Interests